Skip to Content

 Difficulty: Moderate

-To the west of Tholty-y-Will, there is the Ballaugh plantation.
+To the west of Tholty-y-Will, there is Ballaugh Plantation.
 With its intrepid trails and steep inclines, this one is a favourite amongst hikers and mountain bikers alike.

 A popular walk to do in this area is the Ballaugh mountain warden walk.
-It’s not exactly a mountain, though; I’d say it’s more of a steep hill.
+It’s not exactly a mountain, more of a steep hill.
+But the walk is challenging and the views are great.

-To complete the circular walk of Ballaugh, however, you’ll take a leisurely walk across the plateau, where you’ll discover some epic scenery and the ruins of some Manx tholtans
+To complete this circular walk of Ballaugh, you can take a leisurely walk across the plateau, where you’ll discover some cool ruins of Manx tholtans

-Eventually, so long as you don’t get lost as we did, you’ll re-enter the plantation.
-It finishes with a descent through the forest to where you started.
+Eventually you’ll re-enter the plantation and finish with a descent through the forest to where you started.

 9. Archallagan Plantation (Circular Walk)